riyanshibohra/DocTalk/README.md

-# DocTalk: Your AI Document Assistant
+# DocTalk: Your AI Document Voice Assistant

 🚧 Project in Progress 🚧